empicano/mqtt5/README.md

 See the [stub file](https://github.com/empicano/mqtt5/blob/main/mqtt5.pyi) for an API reference and the [MQTTv5 specification](https://docs.oasis-open.org/mqtt/mqtt/v5.0/os/mqtt-v5.0-os.html) for details about the de/serialization.

-mqtt5 enforces the specification.
+Note that mqtt5 enforces the MQTTv5 specification.
 Invalid packets raise exceptions rather than being silently ignored or partially parsed.

 ## Versioning